 I still marvel at Palpatine's long game and how he's able to twist every development to his advantage.
 When the Jedi Council asks Anakin to spy on him, it's just the sort of thing Palpatine can sniff out and exploit, by raising questions in Anakin's mind about whose motives should be distrusted.
 It's a testament to Lucas' screenplay that it uses so many layers of motivation and pushes all the buttons in Anakin's character flaws — pride, impatience, fear, jealousy, misplaced loyalty — and then uses them to move Anakin along this path.
 Ultimately, once Anakin realizes Palpatine is the Sith Lord and turns him over to Mace Windu, Palpatine is still able to manipulate the situation until Anakin finds himself siding against Mace (who gets an adequately spectacular demise).
 Anakin's final turn to the Dark Side happens because he made the wrong choice and now thinks he has no other option but to commit.

 The downside of all this is that it makes Anakin — and by extension Darth Vader — into a pawn whose identity was built on a series of personal failures and rapidly compounded bad decisions.
-And behind all that is Hayden Christiansen, whose performance isn't quite awful but also cannot be called good.
+And behind all that is Hayden Christensen, whose performance isn't quite awful but also cannot be called good.
 The portrayal of Anakin is still too much of a young, whiny, jilted man who didn't get what he felt he deserved and was exploited as a result.
 Is that an interesting character arc?
 I would say so.
 Is it the one we wanted for Darth Vader?
 I'm not so sure.

-That said, given the parameters I do think Christiansen could've been better than he was in this trilogy.
+That said, given the parameters I do think Christensen could've been better than he was in this trilogy.
 He never owns the part — and merely seems to be playing it — and considering he's the central character, that's a major problem.
 His scenes with Padme, even here, don't work.
 Natalie Portman is a good actress, but you wouldn't know it from a lot of her work in this trilogy.
-This is a supposed to be a tragic love story we care about, but the performances never rise to the occasion to make it credible.
+This is supposed to be a tragic love story we care about, but the performances never rise to the occasion to make it credible.
 I think this goes back to George Lucas and his apparent limitations as a director.
 He's a master visual storyteller but only mediocre when it comes to his actors.

 And that's too bad, because Lucas has the material on his side this time.
 Alongside Anakin's fall, this is a dark and powerful story about the death of democracy, the rise of fascism, the pre-planned destruction of the Jedi with Order 66, and the triumph of evil.
 The moment when Palpatine dissolves the senate and forms the Empire (promising security) is met with applause, because people are so sick of the war.
 And later, when Yoda attempts to defeat the newly self-appointed Emperor, their fight appropriately takes place in the senate chamber, where they use the Force to hurl massive senate-seat pods at each other — literally destroying the instruments of the Republic's democracy.
 It makes for some truly epic, operatic drama.